EpiLink/EpiLink/DiscordCommands.md

 ### help

+This is *not* an admin command.

-The `help` commands displays a help message that redirects you to this very page.
-It takes no arguments, so simply call it with `e!help`.
+The `help` commands displays a help message, mainly telling users about the `lang` command.
+If you are an administrator, the help message also redirects you to this very page.

+This command takes no arguments, so simply call it with `e!help`.
 Replace `e!` with your the prefix you set in the configuration.
 The default prefix is `e!`.

+### lang

+?> Since version 0.5.0

+This is *not* an admin command.

+The `lang` command, sent by itself, displays a help page.
+With an argument, it changes the language EpiLink uses to talk to the user who sent the command, or clears it if the argument is `clear`.

+In short:

+* `e!lang` to see general help
+* `e!lang xx` to change the language to another language (replace `xx` by a language code, send `e!lang` to get a list)
+* `e!lang clear` to clear language preferences